-where i denotes an individual and c denotes a county.
+where i denotes an individual and c denotes county of birth.
 We include controls for year of birth indicators to account for age differences in the outcome year.
-We estimate this individual-level specification using OLS, clustering standard errors at the county level.
+We estimate this individual-level specification using OLS, clustering standard errors at the county level.31